 - The location where you got engaged

-- A spot that you spent a lot of time together – Did you play intramural sports?
+- A spot that you spent a lot of time together – Is there somewhere where your family likes to spend time?
+Did you play intramural sports?
 Do you have a go-to coffee spot?

 - Does your family have a special piece of land or location where you hang out?